EYFS Curriculum Overview

 We Love Stories

-This topic helps settle children into school as we talk about stories and characters they are familiar with.
+We help to settle children into school through our love books, stories and rhymes, as we talk about stories and characters they are familiar with.
 At the beginning of the term we focus primarily on stories about starting school, linking to their life and how they feel about starting school.
 It helps the children understand our school routines and gives them the opportunity to talk about their own experiences.
-The children learn familiar faces such as Biff, Chip and Kipper as well as others through reading a variety of books and stories.
+The children learn familiar characters such as The Gruffalo and Kipper as well as others through reading a variety of books and stories.
 We support the children's story telling skills by looking through picture books, retelling stories, creating story maps and using small world resources.

 Bonfire Night falls during this half term.
 The children work both independently and collaboratively to explore colour, using a range of techniques, materials and media to create firework pictures to classical music, by representing what they hear through expressive art and design.
 The children love hearing the story of Guy Fawkes and have lots of fun building bonfires and campfires in the outside area.
 Talking about the sounds of fireworks gives them the chance to create firework noises by experimenting and performing with percussion instruments and exploring onomatopoeic words.
 Having a dark tent allows experimentation with light, dark, reflective materials and shadow.
 Going on an autumn walk around school allows children to investigate weather, colours and textures and observe how they change with the seasons.
 Looking at the book The Day the Crayons Quit helps children to think about selecting, mixing and using colours for a purpose.